maqsoftware/GLEXP-Team-KitkitSchool-Hindi/README.md

 ## Install the APKs

-1. Install the APK generated after successful project build.
-2. Download the OBB file and follow the instructions which are present in the latest [GitHub release](https://github.com/maqsoftware/Pehla-School/releases/).
+1. Download the OBB file and follow the instructions which are present in the latest [GitHub release](https://github.com/maqsoftware/Pehla-School/releases/).